 2. Further developing the foundation skills taught in Level 1, including:

 - The opportunity to reflect and receive feedback on practice since the Level 1 training

 - Discussion and supervision in small group forums

 - Small group work around attachment histories of the therapists

-Places are strictly limited to only 21 delegates.
+Places are strictly limited.
 We encourage you to register early to avoid disappointment.

 There is plenty of parking available onsite